culvertsoft/mgen/index_n_license.md

  * Either we will add a commercial license alternative that you can purchase from us.
  * Or release MGen under a completely free license such as MIT.

-It depends on what interest we find for MGen as a product.